 California generally has strong child access prevention laws that make people criminally liable for leaving firearms accessible to minors in various circumstances.

-First, California law makes it a crime for a person to negligently store or leave any firearm on premises within the person’s custody or control, in a location where the person knows, or reasonably should know, that a child under 181 is likely to gain access to the firearm without the permission of the child’s parent or legal guardian.
+First, California law makes it a crime for a person to negligently store or leave a firearm on premises within the person’s custody or control in a location where the person knows, or reasonably should know, that a child under 181 is likely to gain access to the firearm without the permission of the child’s parent or legal guardian.
 (A person may be found to have violated this law even if a minor never actually accessed or used the firearm).
-No liability is imposed in this situation if reasonable action is taken to secure the firearm against access by a child.2
+No liability is imposed in this situation if the person took reasonable action to secure the firearm against access by a child.2

 Other child access prevention laws in California impose steeper penalties in situations where a minor gains access to or uses an unsafely stored firearm: